Gozo Feast in Summer after sunset with church and festive lights and traditional ornaments festi ghawdex 2026

 Food stalls sell traditional sweets and nougat.
 Families gather in the square.
 Decorations hang above narrow streets.
 The mood blends devotion, pride and celebration.

-Festas are not isolated events.
+Festas in Gozo are not isolated events.
 They shape the rhythm of an entire weekend, and small decisions can change how you experience them.

 When to go